 The Pro photo mode in Honor 9 Lite also lacks adjustment of controls.
 More specifically, the contrast toggle is missing.
 Moreover, the exposure value and shutter speed are way out of sync and behave abnormally when one of them is adjusted for the desired results.
 The photos either come too dark or too bright.
 Other than that the photos look very crisp and capture a lot of detail.

-The rear camera performs more than expected in low light conditions.
-We took the photo not only in extreme low light conditions and the results surprised us.
-Using HDR in low light brings out the best of the Honor 9 Lite and the clear difference can be spotted between the pictures.
+The rear camera performs more than what we expected in low-light conditions.
+We took the photo in extremely low light conditions, and the results surprised us.
+Using HDR in low light brings out the best of the Honor 9 Lite and a clear difference can be spotted between the pictures.

-The front camera also has all the modes and options except HDR, Pro photo and Pro video.
-Other than that, in our selfie results, we found Honor 9 Lite to be quite delivering in the camera compartment.
+The front camera also has all the modes and options except HDR, Pro photo, and Pro video.
+Other than that, in our selfie results, we found Honor 9 Lite to be quite delivered in the camera compartment.

-The front dual cam doesn’t affect the color reproduction; however, in full beauty mode, it alters the skin tone and smoothens the skin excessively which looks artificial.
-Other than that the colors reproduction is natural but on the downside, the camera loses details in the picture.
+The front dual cam doesn’t affect the color reproduction; however, in full beauty mode, it alters the skin tone and smoothens the skin excessively giving an artificial look.
+Other than that the color reproduction is natural, but on the downside, the camera loses details in the picture.

-With the new update, Honor 9 Lite gets an Augmented Reality lens which is pretty fun to play with wherein there are different backgrounds and filter effects to enhance the camera experience in real-time.
-Although many filters and effects are added, it still needs a better facial and body recognition but we think with the subsequent updates, it will improve.
+With the new update, Honor 9 Lite gets an Augmented Reality lens, which is pretty fun to play with wherein there are different backgrounds and filter effects to enhance the camera experience in real-time.
+Although many filters and effects have been added, it still needs better facial and body recognition, but we think with the subsequent updates, it will improve.

-Being a budget phone, astonishingly Honor 9 Lite is a complete package and successfully delivers a handful of smooth user experience to the extent that one might not believe it to be a budget phone.
-Addedly, it has got pretty cheering surprises and features under the hood.back to menu ↑
+Being a budget phone, astonishingly Honor 9 Lite is a complete package and successfully delivers a handful of smooth user experiences to the extent that one might not believe it to be a budget phone.
+Moreover, it has got pretty cheering surprises and features under the hood.

 Honor 9 Lite is a refreshing breeze in a monotonous budget smartphone market.
 It provides a decent spec sheet at a reasonable price.
 The combination of an all-glass body in an aluminum frame with an 18:9 narrow-bezel display, good looks, and decent performance make it an attractive proposition.
 It may not be the fastest phone and have the best of batteries for power users but keeping in view the price; this phone can be considered.